jasongaylord/JasonGaylord.com/_posts/2023/09/2023-09-18-family-activities-techbash.md

 bitly: https://jasong.us/3LrX90h
 ---

 TechBash has some of the biggest names in the industry coming this November to talk about the latest tech in the industry.
 However, TechBash has more to offer than just the conference.
+You can register for the conference by visiting [our registration page](https://jasong.us/3sBQEBH).

 ### Welcome Reception
 Following our first full day of sessions on Wednesday, we invite our attendees to enjoy an evening event in our attendee lounge with some light appetizers.
 Enjoy some time unwinding and getting to know the speakers and other attendees.
 There's also a great outdoor space to take in the evening autumn air in the Poconos.